dhruvpanchal7/ProfanityFilter/README.md

 # ProfanityFilter

-We are building a Profanity Filter for Facebooko Posts.
+This shows if there is any Profanity present in facebook Posts.